 e) Less than Significant Impact.
 The proposed project will not create objectionable odors affecting a substantial number of people because the project will only include warehousing uses and no manufacturing uses are allowed under this approval.
-In addition, the project is in an industrial area with no sensitive receptors within the vicinity of the project.
+In addition, the project is in an established industrial area.
 Therefore, the impact is considered less than significant.